visgl/deck.gl/docs/api-reference/widgets/overview.md

 Widgets are UI components around the WebGL2/WebGPU canvas to offer controls and information for a better user experience.

-This module contains the following extensions:
+This module contains the following widgets:

 - [FullscreenWidget](./fullscreen-widget.md)
 - [ZoomWidget](./zoom-widget.md)